kangjw1208/King-Country-Real-Estate/README.md

 With Y as our target and X our housing feature.(Y=price, X =sqft_living).
 After spliting up our variables into two subsets(Train and Test data) we performed proper scaling to sqft_living as to prepare it for simple linear regression.
 Finally we calculated the value for our predicted model and determined our mean squared error for train and test data.
+This simple model gave us values for our Train data of (   ) and our Test data of (  ).
+These low values show that there is much improvement that can be done to the model.

+### Multi-Feature Model
+With the simple model we just saw how our target, price, was impacted by just sqft_living.
+But you can you apply other features to our models to get a more predictive

 ## Regression Results